-On the whole the level of the test was easy tomoderate.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.The level of difficulty of reasoning section was same as that of the quant section.
-Verbal section was easy to moderate.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.The level of difficulty of Quant as well as reasoning section was almost same.
+Verbal section was moderate to tough.
 The key to getting a good percentile was time management and selection of questions.